 However, a summary email flows information in only one direction: up.

 Most people work in a richer environment: with neighboring teams, people on related projects, stakeholders, outside customers, and others who may be affected by your work.

 The challenge can be keeping track of all the people around you and who you’ve told what.
 And everyone has different information needs.

 What I do now is to keep a log, just like I did in the past.
 Throughout the day, I write down little tidbits to remind me of things that happened.
 For example:

 As the day goes by, I record more and more items in that list.
 Periodically, often several times a day, I go through that list, and copy and paste it to the name sections I have further in the document, to specify who the information is most relevant to, like this:

 Then, I edit them based on that particular person’s information needs:

-- Consider how you want people to respond to the information.
+- How do you want people to respond to the information?
 Do you want it kept confidential?
 Do you want them to broadcast it to their team?
 Make that clear.

 - Consider whether this is for their information, or whether you want them to act upon it.
 If you call it infobits, the default is FYI.

 - You can often reinforce information flow from multiple angles.
 For example, tell the manager of the team what you’d like them to reinforce, but also send the team the information they need.
 People often need to hear things a couple of times, so this can be a way to reinforce that.